 Some patients require "bridging therapy" before CAR-T to control disease while modified cells are being prepared in the laboratory.
 This phase requires coordination between patient and clinical teams.

 Why eligibility is not always straightforward: Eligibility is not a simple checklist.
 It often requires pathology confirmation, imaging review (PET-CT), and multidisciplinary discussion.
-This is why many international patients begin with a structured online MDT consultation before making any treatment decisions.
+This is why many international patients begin with a structured second opinion or MDT consultation before making any treatment decisions.

 What to Expect from CAR-T Therapy: Step-by-Step